 - Navigate to the folder that contains your music or video files.

-- If it’s not an option, select “More…” then check the “Protected” box and click “OK“.
+- If it’s not an option, select More and then check the Protected box and click OK.

-Check Individual Files
+2. Check the Properties of Individual Files

-- Right click on any media file and select “Properties“.
+- Right-click on any media file and select Properties.

-- Select the “Details” tab and scroll down toward the bottom.
+- Select the Details tab and scroll down toward the bottom.

 Now you know how to tell which files have DRM in them.
 If you wish to remove the DRM from the file there are software solutions available, but I personally haven’t had any luck with any of them.
 Video is especially hard to work with.
 Some services allow you to remove DRM from the music files they sell for a small fee, like iTunes Plus.
 A popular hack is to burn the music to a disc, then rip the disc to an unprotected MP3 with software like VLC Media Player.